hellcsvishal/linear_regression/README.md

 # Learning Objectives

-Read a .csv file into a pandas DataFrame.\n
+Read a .csv file into a pandas DataFrame.
 Explore a dataset with Python visualization libraries.
 Experiment with different features to build a linear regression model.
 Tune the model's hyperparameters.
 Compare training runs using root mean squared error and loss curves.

-Dataset Description
+# Dataset Description
 The dataset for this exercise is derived from the City of Chicago Taxi Trips dataset.
 The data for this exercise is a subset of the Taxi Trips data, and focuses on a two-day period in May of 2022.